-- 19. In September 2023, Council staff requested clarification from Krenus about his involvement with the Agency, the Strata complaint, and the altered declaration pages.
-In response, Krenus described himself as, during the material time, "assist[ing] agents with support on the administrative side so that they could focus on their new and renewal business."
-As examples of his role, he cited "providing renewal lists, taking payments, generating leads, and keeping the office running." - 20.
-Correspondence between Krenus and Council staff continued through October and November 2023.
-When asked about the altered insurance documents, Krenus stated that Ghaug was the agent who gave him those documents but that he was "not aware of the agent or employee who made the alteration to the document(s) in question."
-Krenus also explained that a new nominee had been responsible for the Agency's insurance activities since November 2023. - 21.
-In November 2023, the Former Licensee stated, in response to questions from Council staff, that although he had been Krenus' mentor "at the start of Alteri," by the time of the events at issue, Krenus "was the full administrative leader of a small group."
-He explained that "Although I still came into the office a couple of times a month for lunch and learns, I was less involved.
+- 20. Correspondence between the Licensee and Council staff continued through October and November 2023.
+When asked about the altered insurance documents, the Licensee stated that Ghaug was the agent who gave him those documents but that he was "not aware of the agent or employee who made the alteration to the document(s) in question."
+The Licensee also explained that a new nominee has been responsible for the Agency's insurance activities since November 2023. - 21.
+In November 2023, Colin Brown ("Brown"), who had been the Agency's nominee during the material time period, explained that he had been the Licensee's mentor "at the start of Alteri," but that by the time of the events at issue, the Licensee "was the full administrative leader of a small group."
+Brown explained that "Although I still came into the office a couple of times a month for lunch and learns, I was less involved.
 I also came into the office for various proctoring assignments for advisors writing exams."
-The Former Licensee confirmed that the failure to renew had happened due to a clerical error and told Council staff that he had "no relationship" with the Agency now. - 22.
-In response to a question about who was responsible for the altered documents, the Former Licensee stated that he had discussed the matter with both Krenus and Ghaug, and both said that they did not know who did it.
+Brown confirmed that the failure to renew had happened due to a clerical error and told Council staff that he had "no relationship" with the Agency now. - 22.
+In response to a question about who was responsible for the altered documents, Brown stated that he had discussed the matter with both the Licensee and Ghaug, and both said that they did not know who did it.
 He had no further knowledge of who created the altered documents.